openbridge/s3-sftp-gateway/README.md

 ```

 # Setup And Configure User Accounts In Database
-Parcel currently supports public key and password authentication for both SFTP and SCP file transfer protocols.
+Openbridge currently supports public key and password authentication for both SFTP and SCP file transfer protocols.
 The server does not support any shell access.
 Also, not all SFTP commands are accepted.

-Users are created and stored outside of the Parcel application.
-Parcel uses MariaDB (MySQL) to store user account information.
-This ensures each Parcel container can scale horizontally.
-Spin up 30 Parcel container, each will connect securely to a backend database for authorizations, whitelists, blacklists, quotas and logs.
+Users are created and stored outside of the Openbridge application.
+Openbridge uses MariaDB (MySQL) to store user account information.
+This ensures each Openbridge container can scale horizontally.
+Spin up 30 Openbridge container, each will connect securely to a backend database for authorizations, whitelists, blacklists, quotas and logs.

 ## Step 1: Creating Accounts